Lovelace-Learning-Labs/ads-learn-lms/04-heaps/02-priority-queue.md

 # Priority Queue Interface

-## Learning Objectives
+## Learning Goals

-By the end of this lesson you will be able to:
+By the end of this module, students will be able to...

-* First Objective
+- **Describe** the operations of the priority queue interface
-* [at least one]
+- **List** the additional constraints we've added for this week
-* [no more than four]
+- **Differentiate** between queues and priority queues

 ## Lesson Content

-[Can be written content, videos, slides, images, gifs, etc. Think about including a rationale as the first few sentences/paragraph if you feel the lesson requires significant motivation or context.
-Examples of markdown formatting are at https://learn-2.galvanize.com/cohorts/667/blocks/13/content_files/walkthrough/03b-markdown-examples.md]
+# TODO Panopto

 ## Challenges